Have you ever read the story about the wedding in Cana where Jesus made grace abound?

 I would often start from scratch and make it over.

-If it was salvageable I would hold it together with toothpicks and pack the gaping hole with tons of homemade icing as a cover-up.
+If it were salvageable, I would hold it together with toothpicks and pack the gaping hole with tons of homemade icing as a cover-up.

 Join our Facebook community of creative journalers at Jesus Journaling!